The Hiker’s Code

 Hunting Season

 Since hunting periods vary from one site to another, it is strongly recommended to respect the dates on which circulation is prohibited on certain trails.
-In the descriptive files of each trail, you’ll find the necessary information concerning hunting periods.
+For your safety, it's important to take this period into account before planning your next hike.
+Find a wealth of relevant information on this subject in our guide to hiking during hunting season in the Eastern Townships.

 Safety means prevention…